By Children’s Librarian Hal Patnott

 Explore this Discovery Kit

-This kit about gender identity and expression includes story cubes for learning how to use a variety of different pronouns and a copy of George by Alex Gino.
+This kit about gender identity and expression includes story cubes for learning how to use a variety of different pronouns and a copy of Melissa’s Story by Alex Gino.*

 Hal Patnott is a children’s librarian who specializes in serving LGBTQ+ young people and their allies.
 He is passionate about identity exploration through collaborative storytelling and imaginative play.